An In-Depth Guide to Strategic Account Management

 Also called key account management, SAM is a methodology that involves identifying important accounts and cultivating mutually beneficial relationships with those clients.
 Unlike sales, which is often focused on the short term, SAM takes a long-range view.
 Hence, the best strategic account manager is not necessarily your best sales rep (we’ll talk more about that later).

-Part of strategic account management involves identifying which buyers have the greatest potential to grow into large accounts and developing your relationship with them so that they can become one of your biggest clients.
+Part of strategic account management involves identifying which buyers have the greatest potential to grow into large accounts.
+After identifying, you can develop your relationship with them so that they can become one of your biggest clients.

 This is a multi-step process.
-First, you need to come up with a set of criteria for evaluating all of your current clients and use that to come up with a Strategic Score, or whatever term you want to use for your final quantifiable sum for each account.
-You should use enough criteria to be able to truly differentiate between accounts, but not so many that you run the risk of selecting the wrong accounts to designate as strategic.
+First, you need to come up with a set of criteria for evaluating your current clients and use that to come up with a Strategic Score.
+You may use whatever term you want to use for your final quantifiable sum for each account.
+You should use enough criteria to be able to truly differentiate between accounts.
+But don’t use so many that you run the risk of selecting the wrong accounts to designate as strategic.